Costa Favolosa Cruise Review

 Club Favolosa restaurant

 Costa Favolosa also has a few specialty restaurants with a cover charge.
 Let’s start with the most expensive and famous one: the Archipelago.
-This is located on Deck 3 mid-ship, right next door to the Duca di Borgogna.
+This is located on Deck 3 mid-ship, next door to the Duca di Borgogna.
 The restaurant inside is beautiful, very modern, stylish, and chic.
 Three famous Michelin-star chefs designed three menus for the cruise.
 We did not try this restaurant because all the menus are very seafood-oriented.
 Also, at this restaurant, you can not make any substitutions.

 Costa Favolosa Archipelago restaurant

 Another Costa classic specialty restaurant is the sushi bar Sushino, located on Deck 5 mid-ship.
 This is a typical sushi restaurant with a-la-carte or all-you-can-eat options.
-On this sailing, we did not eat at Sushino, but we tried it on our recent voyage on board Costa Pacifica, and if you want to know more about what the Costa Pacifica is like, you can check out our article here.
+On this sailing, we did not eat at Sushino, but we tried it on our recent voyage on board Costa Pacifica, and if you want to know more about what the Costa Pacifica is like, you can check out our video here.

 Costa Favolosa pizzeria Pummid'Oro